-Welcome to Arctic Institute’s Photography, Art and Object, and Sound Collection.
+Welcome to Arctic Institute’s Photography, Art and Object, Maps and Audio Collection.
 You can see these items without being a registered user, but in order for you to request items you need to have an account and be logged in.
 Being logged in also means that you can create your own collections with our items, which is attached to your profile.
 If you have any problems or questions feel free to contact us using the following email address: email@example.com.

 This webpage is only partially in English, but with the following small guide and the help of an English-Danish dictionary, you will be able to use our database.
 In the top right grey box there is a search field where you can type in places, animals, people, plants, transportation devices, photographers, artist, etc. in Danish.
 To only see the historical photos make sure that only the small box marked “Arktiske billeder” is ticked, likewise with the art and objects and the small box marked “Arktiske genstande” and with the sound and the small box marked “Arktisk Lyd”.
 When you have chosen your search words and pressed enter you will see all the photos containing your search words.
 Click on one of the pictures to see the information related to it and click on it again to see it enlarged.You can search in our database without being logged-in, but if you wish to request something from the database, suggest changes to the information or create your own digital photo album that only you have access, you need to register as a user and be logged-in.